 What is the Household Expenditure Measure (HEM)?

-Developed by economic research group the Melbourne Institute, HEM is the standard benchmark lenders use to estimate a loan applicant’s annual expenses.
+HEM (Household Expenditure Measure), developed by economic research group the Melbourne Institute, is the standard benchmark lenders use to estimate a loan applicant’s annual expenses.
 This figure becomes part of the calculation some lenders use to assess a person’s’ borrowing capacity to determine if they can afford the home loan they’re applying for.

 Analysts at investment bank UBS estimated that 80% of all home loans in Australia were approved using the HEM benchmark in 2017.